abhinavharbola/customer-support-ticket-triage-system-mlops/README.md

 ## The six MLOps phases, as implemented

-**1. Data management** — Tickets ingested into Neon with a batch ID, validated against a pandera schema (fails loudly on drift or malformed rows), redacted via the hybrid regex/LLM pipeline above, and versioned with DVC against a DagsHub remote.
+**1. Data management**, Tickets ingested into Neon with a batch ID, validated against a pandera schema (fails loudly on drift or malformed rows), redacted via the hybrid regex/LLM pipeline above, and versioned with DVC against a DagsHub remote.

-**2. Experimentation and training** — A Dagster job chains ingest to preprocess to train to evaluate to register.
+**2. Experimentation and training**, A Dagster job chains ingest to preprocess to train to evaluate to register.
 The baseline trains locally (CPU-trivial); the DistilBERT model trains on a Kaggle GPU notebook, triggered and polled from Dagster via the Kaggle API.
 Every run, baseline and transformer, is logged to MLflow with params, metrics, and artifacts.

-**3. CI/CD for ML** — GitHub Actions runs lint and unit tests on every push.
+**3. CI/CD for ML**, GitHub Actions runs lint and unit tests on every push.
 The real gate is in `evaluate_and_register_op`: a candidate model is only registered and promoted to "Production" if its `queue_f1_macro` beats the current Production version on the same held-out metric.
-Passing tests is necessary but not sufficient — the metric gate is what actually controls promotion.
+Passing tests is necessary but not sufficient, the metric gate is what actually controls promotion.

-**4. Deployment / serving** — FastAPI serves whatever model is currently tagged "Production" in the MLflow registry, resolved and downloaded once at process startup (cached locally, so restarts don't re-download).
+**4. Deployment / serving**, FastAPI serves whatever model is currently tagged "Production" in the MLflow registry, resolved and downloaded once at process startup (cached locally, so restarts don't re-download).
 Each registered version carries a `model_type` tag (`sklearn_onnx` or `transformer_onnx`) that tells the serving layer which code path to use: TF-IDF-shaped input for the baseline, tokenizer plus ONNX transformer inference for DistilBERT.
 A Streamlit dashboard consumes the API: submit a ticket, see the prediction, confidence, explanation, and, if triggered, the LLM fallback draft reply.
 Documented as containerized via Docker; not deployed to a live free-tier host, per project scope.

-**5. Monitoring and observability** — Logfire instruments the FastAPI service for request tracing, latency, and error rates. evidently compares live prediction/input distributions against the training distribution, run on an hourly schedule or on demand from a dashboard panel that reports drift share and lets you download the full report.
+**5. Monitoring and observability**, Logfire instruments the FastAPI service for request tracing, latency, and error rates. evidently compares live prediction/input distributions against the training distribution, run on an hourly schedule or on demand from a dashboard panel that reports drift share and lets you download the full report.

-**6. Feedback loop and retraining, human-gated by design** — Agents can mark a prediction wrong and submit the correct label via the dashboard; corrections are written to Neon.
+**6. Feedback loop and retraining, human-gated by design**, Agents can mark a prediction wrong and submit the correct label via the dashboard; corrections are written to Neon.
 When corrections cross a threshold, or drift crosses its own threshold, the system raises a retrain alert (visible on the dashboard, acknowledgeable by a human).
 Retraining is never auto-triggered; a person reviews the alert and manually kicks off the Kaggle notebook.
 The resulting model still has to pass the same promotion gate as everything else before it can become Production.
 This is a deliberate reflection of real-world practice, not a shortcut taken because of infrastructure limits, though those are real too.

 ## Results